datateknik-lth/datateknik-lth/ak3/ingproc3-ETSF01/sammanfattningar/lect6_quality.md

 * Satisfaction - happy users!

 ### External Software Quality Characteristics
+**FEMURP**
 * Functionality - does it satisfy user needs?
-* Reliability - can the software maintain its level of performance?
-* Usability - how easy is it to use?
 * Efficiency - relates to the physical resources used during execution
 * Maintainability - relates to the effort needed to make changes to the software
+* Usability - how easy is it to use?
+* Reliability - can the software maintain its level of performance?
 * Portability - how easy can it be moved to a new environment?